-- 3. Select Add Exclusion. - 4.
-In the window that appears, enter a Name for this exclusion (something you'll remember easily). - 5.
-Enter the Exclusion type.
-Input and URL-based exclusion definitions accept Perl Compatible Regular Expressions (PCRE).
-You can use these regex examples (page 613) to guide you.
-Select one of these options: - Code: Enter the method signatures you want to be suppressed.
+Use these regex examples (page 618) to guide you.

+Select one of these options:

+• Code: Enter the method signatures you want to be suppressed.
 For example, if you have a method called doLegacySecurity() inside a class called com.Acme.OldSecurity that is being reported for using insecure cryptographic algorithms, you can ignore it by entering:

+'''

 Com.Acme.OldSecurity.DoLegacySecurity

+'''